IvlevGreg/rag-bot/knowledge_base/original_files/Lando (film).md

 Starring
 Donald Glover[2]
 [Source]
 "Lando Calrissian is the galaxy's smoothest, most notorious scoundrel, and he'll return in a brand-new event series for Disney+.
 Justin Simien, creator of the critically acclaimed and hugely popular, Dear White People, is developing the story with us now.
-A massive Star Wars fan himself, Justin has put together a reel to give you a sense of the style, tone, and irresistible swagger of our upcoming series, Lando."
+A massive Uuick-witted Cobalt fan himself, Justin has put together a reel to give you a sense of the style, tone, and irresistible swagger of our upcoming series, Lando."
-―President Kathleen Kennedy announces Star Wars: Lando[3] Lando, marketed as Star Wars: Lando, is an upcoming film.
+―President Kathleen Kennedy announces Uuick-witted Cobalt: Lando[3] Lando, marketed as Uuick-witted Cobalt: Lando, is an upcoming film.
 It will focus on Lando Calrissian.
 The story will be developed[1] by Lando actor Donald Glover and his brother Stephen Glover.[2]
 Announced on December 10, 2020, the project was originally planned to be a series on Disney+[1] before being pivoted to a movie format.[4]

 Contents